Luos-io/Documentation/src/pages/demo_boards/boards_list/servo.md

 <a class="github-button" data-size="large" aria-label="Star Luos-io/Luos on GitHub" href="https://github.com/Luos-io/Examples/blob/master/Projects/l0/Servo" target="_blank">Servo</a>
 </div>

-## How to connect your servo-motors to your containers
+## How to connect your servo-motors to your services

 The Servo board has 4 servo-motor ports ordered as shown on the following picture, from `S1` to `S4`.